iapyeh/GGeditor/docs/Examples.rst

 .. |LINK93| raw:: html

-    <a href="https://docs.google.com/document/d/1WmPTmyJmenxPaWQUluPGskkqqwTsrlGjGf5DzTX4tpQ/edit?usp=sharing" target="_blank">Here is the source document of this page in the Google Docs</a>
+    <a href="https://docs.google.com/document/d/1WmPTmyJmenxPaWQUluPGskkqqwTsrlGjGf5DzTX4tpQ/edit?usp=sharing" target="_blank">Here is the source document of this page</a>